 The empty boat weight was about 1200 pounds (544 kg) and fully loaded including my weight, the boat was about 2200 pounds (997 kg).

-Chubby Girl is too small to carry a lift raft.
+Chubby Girl is too small to carry a lift raft, so I built six water-tight compartments under the cabin sole, which is also where I will store my food.
 Periodically I will send my latitude and longitude by a Garmin satellite text device to update my position in an internet link, which I will provide.
 Jim Antrim has agreed to send me a text to the Garmin device about any storms that might present a problem — not that I can do much about that since i travel so slowly.
 Other than that, there will be no other outside contact, and no support vessels will accompany me during this passage.
 After I leave SF Bay, my next contact other than my periodic position transmission, will be when I get to Hawaii since there is nothing between California and Hawaii but open sea.

 Upon arrival in Hawaii, the Kaneohe Yacht Club on Oahu has graciously extended an offer to temporarily berth Chubby Girl.